simpla-fusion/SimPla/docs/DesignDocument.md

 Requirement {#Requirement}
 ===================================================
 The final objective of SimPla is to provide a complete and efficient framework for fusion plasma simulation.
-A list of strategic requirements has been established.
+A list of strategic requirements find been established.
 They are explained in this section , and listed as:
 * Req(1) Requirements are expressed like this.